How to Take Control of Your Money with a Zero-Sum Budget

 Now that you know where your money is going, it’s time to create spending categories.

-Every family is different, but grouping your expenses into categories like groceries, restaurants, medical bills, entertainment, clothing, and transportation is a great place to start.
+Every family is different, but grouping your expenses into categories like housing, utilities, groceries, restaurants, medical bills, entertainment, clothing, and transport is a great place to start.

-You’ll also need to include your mortgage or rent payment, insurance premiums, utility bills, and any other recurring monthly expenses you have.
+You’ll also need to include insurance premiums, utility bills, and any other recurring monthly expenses you have.

 To ensure your money is going where you want it to go, you’ll want to allocate a specific dollar amount to each category.